raytracer9/OpenskyRecorder/README.md

   - Rename it to '.logindata.json'
 4. (optional) Set a timeinterval for getting data.
 It is set as 'timeInterval' under '# General Params' inside 'OSDataRec.py'
 5. Start 'OSDataRec.py' with python 3

+### Licence
+This Software is released AS IS under the MIT License